 There are several basic needs that should be met to maintain Savannah’s health.
 It may include vet brushing and grooming, nail trimming, and tooth brushing.
 The cross-bred has short hair so it is pretty easy to maintain.
 Brush it twice or at least once a week to remove dead hair.
 Despite it requires less grooming, the hair can be messy so they need a bath.

 Savannah’s nails should be trimmed every 14 days.
 You can trim by yourself or have a professional groomer do it for you.
 Do it carefully so you do not harm the paws.
 Make sure to only clip the white part and leave the pink part.

 Brushing the teeth helps keep the hygiene of the cat’s mouth.
-Do it at least three times a week to avoid cavity.
-Instead of using human toothbrush, use a Q-tip and brush with your finger.
-Use a special toothpaste for cat and apply onto cat’s lips.
+Do it at least three times a week to avoid a cavity.
+Instead of using a human toothbrush, use a Q-tip and brush with your finger.
+Use a special toothpaste for the cat and apply it to the cat’s lips.
 Brushing its teeth can be a real struggle but the result is worth the effort.

 2. Keep the litter box clean

 Check the cat’s litter box routinely, at least once a day.
 If you find cat feces, remove it immediately from the box.
 Wash and disinfect the box every 15 days with mild soap and hot water.
 Avoid using cleaning products with strong scents as it may disturb the cat.